What Is EDM and Is It Right for 2-Axis Metal Cutoff?

-Many people look at the topic of wire EDM cutting in terms of how the method stacks up against laser cutting, 3D manufacturing, or traditional machining for multi-axis shaping of metal.
-But for us at Metal Cutting Corporation — and our customers — the topic of wire EDM cutting pros and cons is all about 2-axis cutoff and how the EDM method compares with other 2-axis precision metal cutting options.
+Many people look at wire EDM cutting in terms of how the method stacks up against laser cutting, 3D manufacturing, or traditional machining for multi-axis shaping of metal.
+But for us at Metal Cutting Corporation — and our customers — the topic of wire EDM cutting pros and cons is all about 2-axis cutoff and how the EDM method compares with other precision metal cutting options.

 - Highly repeatable lengths without end deformation, distortion, or delamination

 - Far better cost-effectiveness than a method such as laser cutting

 For small diameter solids, wire EDM cutting also offers extremely high measures of central tendency, for remarkably high Ppk/Cpk values.
 For example, EDM not only can cut a precious metal wire of 0.004″ (0.1 mm) diameter to a length of 1″ (25 mm), but also can do so while achieving a length tolerance of ±0.001″, radiused ends, and a Ppk well over the standard minimum of 1.33.